softmatterlab/SmartTrap/README.md

 The Bill of Materials (BOM) files are in the [components folder](Components/) and the schematics of the boards can be found in [Instrument Schematics folder](<Instrument Schematics/>).

 ### Firmware
 The firmware is the program running on the controller, specifically the microcontroller, to steer it.
-It needs to be installed for the controller to work and it can be found in the folder Fimrware on this github page.
+It needs to be installed for the controller to work.
+The files can be found in the [Firmware](Firmware/)  on this github page.
 To install (flash) the firmware onto the controller do the following.

  - Connect the microcontroller to the host computer.
 For this use a USB-C cable.
  - Download the [Firmware folder](Firmware/).
- - Open the folder in the arduino IDE.
-Arduinos IDE which you can find here: <https://www.arduino.cc/en/software/>
+ - Open the folder in an arduino IDE.
+We recommend using Arduinos own IDE which you can find here: <https://www.arduino.cc/en/software/>
- - Under tools select the arduino portenta H7 board and the correct COM port (should show up as Arduino Portenta )
+ - Under tools select the arduino portenta H7 board and the correct COM port (should show up as Arduino Portenta h7).
  - Compile and upload the firmware by pressing the upload button in the top left corner of the IDE.
 There are a few extra packages needed to compile the software, if these are not installed the arduino IDE will automatically prompt you to install them.
 Once the firmware is correctly uploaded, and the microcontroller is connected to both the controller PCB and the host computer, a green light will be flashing periodically on the microcontroller.

-Note that other IDEs, such as Visual Studio Code, are possible to use but may require a bit more work to set up.
+Note that other IDEs, such as Visual Studio Code, are possible to use, but may require a bit more work to set up.

 ### Controllers and drivers
-The SmartTrap system combines a central tweezers controller with several independent devices, each with its own hardware controller and corresponding Python driver.
-All drivers follow a Python protocol, so replacing hardware requires only implementing the correct interface and updating the create_devices function in the smarttrap_config.py file.
+The SmartTrap system combines a central instrument controller with several independent devices, each with its own hardware controller and corresponding Python driver.
+All drivers follow a Python protocol, so replacing hardware requires only implementing the correct interface and updating the create_devices function in the smarttrap_config.py file to use your own different device.
 Further details can be found in the Software folder.

 - **Optical tweezers instrument** - The instrument is controlled using the custom controller.
 This provides also control of the motors, laser movement and sensor readings.
   - Hardware: Custom electronics controller.
 Controls the motors, laser positioning and reads the various photosensors.
   - Driver: Communicates with the host computer with serial USB.
 The different subsystems, sample stage motors, laser actuators and photosensors, are each controlled by separate classes allowing them to be easily replaced without replacing the entire controller if need be.
-- **Camera** - Camera is monitored directly in the user interface and from this one can also record videos and the camera feed is used in the autonomous protocols.
+- **Camera** - The camera is monitored directly in the user interface.
+From the interface one can record videos, note that the camera feed is used in the autonomous protocols.
   - Hardware: Two options currently implemented: Thorlabs scientific cameras and Basler cameras.
   - Driver: Connects automatically to the camera from the chosen suppliers.
 Other cameras can be implemented using the interface in camera_controls.
 The Basler cameras requires the PyPylon package while the Thorlabs cameras require installing the [thorlabs SDK](<https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam>)
-- **Laser power control** - Enables adjusting the power of the two lasers directly from the user interface as well as during autonomous protocols
+- **Laser power control** - Enables adjusting the power of the two lasers directly from the user interface as well as during autonomous protocols.
-  -  Hardware: Uses an OSTech laser diode driver and TEC controller [ds11-la0.5v14-pa02v14-t8545-691](<https://www.ostech.de/en/products/laser-drivers/ds11-t85/691>)
+  -  Hardware: Uses an OSTech laser diode driver and TEC controller [ds11-la0.5v14-pa02v14-t8545-691](<https://www.ostech.de/en/products/laser-drivers/ds11-t85/691>).
-  -  Driver: Uses serial communications, integrated in the OSTech laser
+  -  Driver: Uses serial communications, integrated in the OSTech laser.
-- **Microfluidics** - The microfluidics is used to deliver particles into the system and digital control is necessary for autonomous procedures.
+- **Microfluidics** - The microfluidics is used to deliver particles into the system.
+It is possible to use manually operated syringes as well, but full digital control is necessary for autonomous procedures.
   - Hardware: Pump and valves used are from [ElveFlow](<https://elveflow.com/>), in particular the OB1 microfluidics pump and the Mux Wire V3 valve controller.
   - Driver: Requires ElveFlows proprietary software as well as the  the [LabView runtime engine](<https://www.ni.com/en/support/downloads/software-products/download.labview-runtime.html?srsltid=AfmBOoqhYo82koPNAGyVOaWM6Thr4NwTCO1KBI9eCecb0INE0mCxeVmB#569345>)
 - **Micropipette** The suction of the micropipette can be toggled by activating the pump connected to it.